Wednesday, November 27, 2013

 Along the way, Anna meets a young ice seller named Kristoff (voiced by Jonathan Groff) and his reindeer, Sven, along with a talking snowman named Olaf (voiced by Josh Gad), who accompany Anna on her journey to bring summer back to the kingdom.

-Overall, Frozen is one of Disney’s best, but don’t get me wrong I still think Wreck-It Ralph is superior, but this is still a fantastic traditional Disney film.
+Overall, Frozen is one of Disney’s best, I personally like Wreck-It Ralph more, but this is still a fantastic traditional Disney film.
 Most of the songs and musical numbers are upbeat and extremely catchy, especially Idina Menzel’s Let It Go, it’s a wonderful musical number and has stunning visuals to go along with it.

 I’m not sure how this movie holds up compared to most of Disney’s traditionally drawn animated films like The Little Mermaid, Beauty and the Beast, or The Lion King, but I think it’s one of their best 3D animated movies, alongside Wreck-It Ralph, Tangled, and Bolt.
 Frozen is great family entertainment and a perfect movie to see during the holiday season, it’s charming, funny, and of course, cool as ice.